javo2002/javo2002/README.md

 # Hi, I'm Javier 👋

 Welcome to my GitHub portfolio!
 I am a cybersecurity student at Pennsylvania State University with a passion for solving real-world cybersecurity challenges.
 My expertise lies in SOC operations, Digital Forensics, and Threat Intelligence.
-I am currently pursuing the CCNA certification for Cisco networking knowledge and aiming to grow as a Cyber Defender.
+I am currently pursuing the Network+ certification for networking knowledge and aiming to grow as a Cyber Defender.

----

-## 🎯 Objective

-My journey into cybersecurity stems from my passion for protecting digital assets.
-I aim to utilize my skills to detect, respond to, and mitigate cyber threats, particularly in Security Operations Centers (SOC).
-I am excited to contribute to projects and environments that focus on automation, investigation, and prevention in cybersecurity.

 ---